 Far from just being an aesthetic problem, studies have shown that mould is bad for your health, causing headaches, breathing problems and even triggering asthma.
 Fighting back against the problem as soon as it rears its head is, therefore, imperative.
 The mould releases spores which cause an allergic reaction, and under some circumstances can also produce mycotoxins which are really bad for your health.

 Luckily, there's no shortage of black mould solutions on the market today, with the average DIY store stocking a wide range of products promising to get rid of the problem.
 Alongside specialist chemicals, many homeowners also turn to so-called 'old wives' tales', simple, natural and, according to some, extremely effective ways of eliminating mould.
 But how do these shape up against modern solutions, and can any treatment actually get to the root cause of mould and eliminate the problem for good?

 Dubbed as one of the more 'natural remedies' baking soda has been used as cure for black mould outbreaks for generations, and many people still swear by it.
 Certainly this method has a lot going for it.
 Baking soda has a pH of around 8-8.1, which, while only mildly alkaline is too high for mould to thrive, meaning it serves as a natural disinfectant.
-Simply add a small spoonful of soda to a full spray bottle of water, shake to dissolve it fully and then spray the solution on to the affected area.
-All you need to do then is use a sponge or a scrubbing brush to remove the mould spores from the affected surface and finally rinse the area with water, repeat the process and leave to dry.
+This is another effective, natural solution for all types of surfaces, both porous and nonporous.

 The one big advantage of using baking soda is that it's relatively mild and contains no harmful chemicals.
 This means it's harmless to your family and to any household pets, plus there's no risk of the treatment damaging your property.
 What's more, as well as killing the mould, baking soda also kills off unpleasant odours and it absorbs moisture, so it will keep mould at bay for a while although not permanently.
 Over time the concentration of the bicarbonate of soda on the wall surface will fall away and mould will eventually return.